-All assignments are due by noon on the date specified on the assignment sheet.
-Late assignments are generally accepted up to one week late with a credit reduction of 10% (unless you contact me in advance).
-Very late assignments (more than a week) are accepted at my discretion with a credit reduction of 25% unless prearrangements are made.
-Assignments more than two weeks late will not be accepted except under extraordinary circumstances and will earn a maximum of 1⁄2 credit.
+All assignments are due by midnight on the date specified on the assignment sheet.
+Late assignments are generally accepted up to one week late with a credit reduction up to 20%.
+Very late assignments (more than a week) are accepted at my discretion with a credit reduction up to 50%.
+Assignments more than two weeks late will not be accepted except under extraordinary circumstances.
 No assignments will be accepted after the final course deadline.

-No in-class writing assignments can be made up.
+No in-class work can be made up.